-(i) Loans and receivables
+- (a) Classification (Cont'd) - (i) Loans and receivables

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They are presented as current assets, except for those expected to be realised later than 12 months after the end of the reporting period which are presented as non-current assets.
-Loans and receivables are presented as "trade and other receivables" and "cash and cash equivalents" on the statements of financial position.
+Loans and receivables are presented as "trade and other receivables" (Note 5) and "cash and cash equivalents" (Note 4) on the statements of financial position.